expert26111/DockerSwarm/README.md

 After *Command 13* one can see that some containers run image with different tag than others.
 This happens after *Command 10*.
 After all rolling updates are done one can see that all containers run the last updated version for her/his image.

-What about one when on of the worker node crashes?
+What about when one  of the worker node crashes?
 Then docker swarm takes care of  moving the number of services your crashed node was executing to working instances.
 What about multi-host networking?
 No problem one can specify overlay network for her/his services on creation or update.
 So one not only can have the default ingress network but create her/his own.
 Okay, what about security, different nodes have different ip address and my server can be on different node than my database?
-How docker-swarms handle the security connection between them?
+How docker-swarms handle the secure   connection between them?
 So each node in the swarm enforces TLS mutual authentication and encryption to secure communications between nodes.

 ----------